wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    See <a target="_blank" href="https://www.youtube.com/watch?v=YrtTR0VDlDk">VIDEO:</a>
    Vault 1.2: Database Credential Rotation and Identity Tokens

+   "Not only are credentials unmanaged and uncontrolled in the case of sprawl, but also present an availability risk, particularly as we adopt more complex architectures where there is a higher possibility of shared services.
+As a result, should Jane, a developer, rotate the password for the database credentials to Application A, without notifying Application B, Application B may suffer an outage as a result.
+Conversely, if we broker the permissions to the database based on identity, we can rotate the database password without any concern for degradation of service." --<a target="_blank" href="https://cloudedvision.substack.com/p/fcto-supplement-wait-identity-brokering">
+   Sarah Polan</a>

 Legacy services that can't handle token regeneration would use <strong>"periodic" tokens with no max_ttl</strong>.

 The equivalent CLI command to specify daily renewal period (repeatable indefinitely):